 You might think that a LinkedIn profile is just an online version of a resume.
 However, there are plenty of differences between the two.
 Despite the fact that LinkedIn has become widely popular and almost necessary when you’re looking for a job, job-seeking still hangs on a static, “offline” resume.

 In order to get hired, you should make sure both your resume and your LinkedIn profile are promoting you and your skills in the best light.
 For that, you should know in what way are the two different.

 Here are 10 key differences between a resume and a LinkedIn profile:

-Even though both resume and LinkedIn profile summarize your professional career, LinkedIn works more like a general overview of all your knowledge, skills and experiences, while the goal of a resume is to match your competences with the job offer you’re sending your resume for.
+Even though both resume and LinkedIn profile summarize your professional career, LinkedIn works more like a general overview of all your knowledge, skills, and experiences, while the goal of a resume is to match your competencies with the job offer you’re sending your resume for.

 LinkedIn offers a much richer experience to the viewer than a resume.
-Resume is static and contains only limited information that’s related to the requirements of the job in question.
+A resume is static and contains only limited information that’s related to the requirements of the job in question.
 Opposite to that, LinkedIn is dynamic and ever-changing thanks to your constant online activity.

 You can pump up your creativity and create a resume that grabs the hiring manager’s attention and makes you stand out from other candidates.
 Create your one of a kind resume with Kickresume.

 In terms of relevance, a resume and LinkedIn vary greatly.